 Plan extra time: Leave early for the airport.
 Arrive early for the train.
 Get to the race early.
 Plan extra time for everything.
 Avoid all stress on your trip.
 Avoid all stress on race day.
 Get worked up when they pin that Centurion Badge on your shirt.
 The rest of the time, Calm Cool Collected.

-Fly First Class: This might not be possible.
-First class is expensive.
+Fly Business Class: This might not be possible.
+Business class is expensive.
 All the little extras make it worth the price.
 A more comfortable seat.
 Possibly even a bed.
 Priority boarding.
 Use of the express lane at airport screening.
 Priority baggage handling.
 Use of the airport lounge during layovers.
 Save up your money.
 These little extras are worth the price.

 Don’t change your diet: I love to eat.
 Travel brings new foods.
 New times of the day to eat.
 Take advantage of every new food and every meal you can “After the race”.
 Before the race do NOT change your diet.
 Nothing makes a Centurion race more uncomfortable than digestive distress.
 It is not worth it.
 Enjoy your race then eat you own weight in food after and on the way back home.